Okomu Forest Reserve

 The Okomu Forest Reserve is a forest block covering an area of 1081 km^{2} in Edo State, about 50 km west of Benin City, Nigeria.
 The Okomu National Park lies within the larger reserve, maintaining a small part of the forest covering about 200 km^{2} and it once covered the region as the last habitat for many endangered species.

 History

 The Okomu Forest Reserve was originally established by the British colonial government in 1912.
-In 1935, additional 411sqkm were added to the north and east, bringing the total area to 777sqkm.
+In 1935, additional 411 sqkm were added to the north and east, bringing the total area to 777 sqkm.
 The reserve was intended to be managed as a source of lumber from the start, and its abundant mahogany stands have been exploited.
 The reserve has been actively engaged in systematic rotational logging and "taungya" farming since the 1940s.
 A section of forest is assigned to local farmers for cultivation, then reforested with valuable tree species in this forest management scheme.

 By 1984, a very large portion of the reserve had already been lost to oil palm and rubber plantations.